LogeshProject/Node-Workouts/Bulit-in/README.md

     ReadStream :  createReadStream ,
     WriteStream : createWriteStreams ,
     DuplexStream : A Duplex stream is a stream that is both readable and writable, TransformStream : A Transform stream is a special type of Duplex stream.
-Exta done compression
+Exta done compression , encryption

 http :
     createServer with text/plain , text/html , application/json , text/html - template using fs